CrimeCrime

 and last updated

-DENVER — After almost three years, the federal case against one of the disgraced Southern Colorado former funeral home owners — accused of stockpiling nearly 200 decomposing bodies instead of burying or cremating them — is moving forward.
+DENVER — A disgraced Southern Colorado former funeral home owner — accused of stockpiling nearly 200 decomposing bodies instead of burying or cremating them — was sentenced to the Federal Bureau of Prisons for 18 years on Monday after pleading guilty to conspiracy to commit wire fraud.

-She pleaded guilty to conspiracy to commit wire fraud in August, marking her second change of plea in the case.
+Carie Hallford pleaded guilty to conspiracy to commit wire fraud in August, marking her second change of plea in the federal case.

 Carie and Jon Hallford were originally charged with 15 federal crimes after they were accused of fraudulently obtaining nearly $900,000 in COVID-19 relief funds and using those funds for personal luxuries instead of for their business.